mustafa7assan/todo-list/README.md

 - Show Details of Task
 - Add New Project
 - Delete Project
-- All Data is saved In localStorge
+- All Data is saved In localStorage

 # Others
 - I Used wepback as modules bundlers